Outside Groups and Resources

 All Souls Church provides the space and some volunteers.
 Our church does not operate the brunch itself but provides the meeting space.

-- MEETING ONLINE DUE TO COVID 19 -
+- THEY ARE HOLDING A MONTHLY MEETING ONLINE DUE TO COVID 19 -

 Mainspring (Father Bill's) help for the homeless - emergency shelter and services